 The Moody College of Communication will not release student specific information by e-mail, telephone, text or instant messenger (IM) as student identity cannot be established.
 Advisors cannot tell you what grade you made in a class, the amount of your financial bar or anything specific to your individual record if they cannot confirm your identity.
 In addition, your written permission is required in order to share this information with others, including family members.

-Please note that if you restrict your student information, this prohibits the Moody College from printing your name in official documents such as the Honors Day program or the Commencement program without your written permission.
+Please note that if you your student information, this prohibits the Moody College from printing your name in official documents such as the Honors Day program or the Commencement program without your written permission.